-- at those locations identified in Clause 5.9 of Annexure MRTS02.1 - at locations that meet worker safety requirements of the MUTCD Part 3, and - at locations where a risk assessment determines that TRSB are the most appropriate method of separation between traffic and the work site or other hazards.
+- at those locations identified in Clause 5.9 of Annexure MRTS02.1 - at locations that meet worker safety requirements of the MUTCD Part 3 and QGTTM Part 3, and - at locations where a risk assessment determines that TRSB are the most appropriate method of separation between traffic and the work site or other hazards.

-Where TRSB are shown on the drawings, the type, location of barriers and deflection zone shall be as shown on the drawings.
+Where TRSB are shown on the drawings, the type, location of barriers and dynamic deflection zone shall be as shown on the drawings.